arobase-che/remark-attr/README.md

 extend: {atxHeading: ['original', 'quality', 'format', 'toc']}
 ```

-With this configuration, if the scope permit it, 4 mores attributes will be supported for atxHeading elements.
+With this configuration, if the scope permits it, 4 mores attributes will be supported for atxHeading elements.

 ###### `options.scope`